R42 (New York City Subway car): Post-delivery, overhaul, and mishaps

 Initially, the R42s suffered from air conditioning and brake malfunctions, frequently injuring crew members.

 In 1973, cars 4764–4765 were sent to Garrett AiResearch's facilities in Los Angeles, California, to test out an experimental flywheel energy storage and energy-saving system and equipment.
 Car 4764 received this energy storage, conservation equipment, and machinery with batteries and amber-type digital readouts indicating the amount of energy used by the equipment, while 4765 remained untouched.
 These cars were later tested at the UMTA and the USDOT testing facility in Pueblo, Colorado for evaluation, before being returned to the MTA in 1976 for in-service testing on all BMT/IND lines to check the effectiveness of the technology.

 In 1977, pantograph gates, salvaged from retired R1 through R9 cars, were modified and installed on the front ends of the R42s.
 Baloney coiled spring type inter car safety barriers were also installed on the blind ends of the married pairs.

-Between 1988 and 1989, the R42s underwent overhaul as a result of deferred maintenance in the New York City Subway during the 1970s and the 1980s.
-282 cars (most cars from 4550 to 4839) were overhauled by Morrison–Knudsen, while the last 110 cars (4840–4949) were rebuilt in-house by the Coney Island Rapid Transit Car Overhaul Shop in Brooklyn.
-Notable changes from the overhaul included the replacement of the original doors by stainless steel doors with smaller windows.
-Morrison–Knudsen also removed the blue door indicator lights at the ends of the cars, but kept the original Westinghouse XM829 master controllers in their cabs.
-The Coney Island rebuilds retained their blue indicator lights.
-The eight cars that were not rebuilt were 4680–4681, 4685, 4714–4715, 4726, and 4766–4767, which were prematurely scrapped due to damage sustained in various accidents during the 1970s and 1980s.
-As cars 4684 and 4727 lost their mates in separate incidents, the two cars were paired with each other and subsequently overhauled.
+The R42s were rebuilt between 1988 and 1989 under the General Overhaul (GOH) program as a result of deferred maintenance in the transit system during the 1970s and 1980s.
+286 cars (in the 4550–4839 range) were rebuilt off-property by Morrison–Knudsen in Hornell, New York, and all 110 cars numbered 4840–4949 were rebuilt in-house at the Coney Island Overhaul Shop in Coney Island, Brooklyn.
+The Coney Island rebuilds retained their original blue door indicator lights at the ends of the cars as well as their original master controllers; the indicator lights were removed by Morrison-Knudsen.

 On June 6, 1995, cars 4664–4665 were involved in a collision on the Williamsburg Bridge with straight-ended R40A cars 4460–4461.
 Car 4664 was scrapped in 2000 (along with cars 4685 and 4726, which were not involved in the accident) and R40A 4461 was taken out of service, leaving 4665 to be mated with R40A 4460.
 This pair today survives as part of the museum fleet.